from pick up to drop off

 All meals whilst on the expedition trail

-Moderate fitness level is required
+Moderate to high level of fitness is required

 Are you up for the challenge?